-So here are the 2022 Puck Junk Award Winners!
+That said, here are your 2023 Puck Junk Award winners!

 The Chris Kontos Trophy